-Most snakes that people run across are non-venomous snakes.
-Non-venomous snakes are beneficial to have in your yard since they feed on snakes, rats, mice, and other rodents which transmit diseases, so many people don’t mind sharing their yards with a few non-venomous snakes in return for their help keeping the rodent populations down.
+Most snakes that people run across are non-venomous snakes which are beneficial to have in your yard since they feed on snakes, rats, mice, and other rodents that transmit diseases.
+Therefore, many people don’t mind sharing their yards with a few non-venomous snakes in return for their help keeping the rodent populations down.
 So unless snakes really creep you out, there’s no need to disturb them since they are doing no harm.

 With that said we are not suggesting letting them stay if they are slithering around in your basement, living room, or bedroom, or in sensitive outdoor areas like children’s sandboxes and play areas – They need to be caught and removed from inside the house.
 Call us for Snake Catching, Snake Trapping & Snake Removal.

 We have opted out of snake trapping based on the questionable results and irreversible damage done to native species is devastating.
 We chose as a company to encourage people to pay for inspection & hand removal versus trapping.

 We have combined our services to create a perfect snake control, snake removal & snake prevention program.
 Our licensed Wildlife Technician(s) will walk your property examining your habitat while looking for any snakes (up to a 1/2 hr).
 The Wildlife Technician will take notes of things that you need to remove or change in your yard that would be hosting or encouraging snakes.
 We remove any snakes that are encountered.
 Then implement the prevention side of the snake control measures which is the only snake repellent that we have found to be safe & effective.
 PLEASE NOTE: it is not only the repellent you use but also the manner in which we apply it and most importantly WHERE we apply it.
-We offer the solutions that are the absolute most that anyone can do to lessen the amount of snakes that take up residency on your property.
+We offer the solutions that are the absolute most that anyone can do to lessen the number of snakes that take up residency on your property.